-ACT State Emergency Service (ACTSES) has received nine calls for help tonight following the wet and windy weather.
+The ACT State Emergency Service (ACTSES) has received a total of 711 calls for help since the wet weather started 3pm Tuesday.

-Residents who require storm and flood assistance can call the ACTSES on 132-500.
+Residents who need flood assistance can call the ACTSES on 132-500.

 Majura Road is now closed due to rain.
 Variable message boards are in place.

 Mountain Creek Road is now closed due to rain.
 The road is by Uriarra and Wee Jasper.